usix79/Fable.Avro/README.md

 }
 ```

-You don't need to describe all enums, records and fields is an annotation, only those which should be enriched with additional attributes.
+You don't need to annotate all enums, records and fields.
+Annotate only those schemas which should be enriched with additional attributes.
 Since tuples and DU cases are mapped to a record, you may define attibutes for them as well.
 Remember, that tupel's field name is like `Item1, Item2, Item3 ...`.
 DU case name is composed from name of the DU and name of the case.

 ## Names

-According to avro specification, only `[A-Za-z0-9_]` symbols are allowed, some substitutions are performed.
+According to avro specification, only `[A-Za-z0-9_]` symbols are allowed in the name attributes.
 Name of an enum is constructed from namespace and type's name.
 Name of a record also contains description of the generic type arguments.

 Rule of the generation of the records name is describer is the following table: